Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

 * USB connection to PC: Install brickd and application on PC, connect Master Brick of Weather Station to PC via USB.
-* WiFi connection to PC: Install application on PC, connect Weather Station directly over WiFi or through AP.
+* Wi-Fi connection to PC: Install application on PC, connect to Weather Station directly over Wi-Fi or through an access point.
-* Raspberry PI or other embedded board integrated in Weather Station:
+* Raspberry Pi or other embedded board integrated in Weather Station:
   Install brickd and application on embedded board, connect Master Brick of Weather Station to embedded board via USB.